 Fourth, this conference brings together the foremost experts in afib, all at the same time, in the same place.
 You have the chance to hear from and talk with them in person—without having to travel to see each one individually.

-Finally, the group rates we’ve negotiated at the hotel—just $159 per night, including Internet—are an incredible bargain, especially for such a fantastic (upscale) hotel, with typical nightly rates of $300 or more.
-Staying at the conference hotel makes it easy and convenient to get to and from the meeting in just minutes (and minimizes the amount of walking you need to do as everything is close in this hotel).
+Finally, we’ve timed the conference so your costs for travel are as low as possible.
+The group rates we’ve negotiated at the hotel—just $164 per night, including Internet—are an incredible bargain, especially for such a fantastic (upscale) hotel, with typical nightly rates over $300 during events.
+Staying at the conference hotel makes it easy and convenient to get to and from the meeting in just minutes (and minimizes the amount of walking you need to do as this hotel is great for those with mobility issues; everything is close).

 Also, you can get these rates for three days before and three days after the conference, so you can make a vacation out of your visit.

-This conference provides you with unparalleled access to experts, in person, all in one place, and can therefore give you confidence in your treatment options and plan.
+In summary, this conference provides you with unparalleled value, with access to experts, in person, all in one place, and can therefore give you confidence in your treatment options and plan.
 With that comes peace of mind for you and your loved ones, even as you get back to doing the things you love (most likely faster than you’d be able to if you were figuring it out on your own!).

-Will that be you?
+Will that be you this year?
 What would that be worth to you?

 Whether in person or via livestream, we sincerely hope you’ll consider this event an investment in your health and quality of life.
 It’s an opportunity to learn from the leading afib experts, without spending lots of time and money traveling all over the country to see them.
 If you work with your healthcare team to implement what you learn, it’s possible you’ll be able to attend in person next year.

-The Fairmont Hotel, which underwent some renovations last year, is compact and easy to navigate, and many helpful amenities are nearby.
+The Fairmont Hotel, which recently underwent some renovations, is compact and easy to navigate, and has many helpful amenities nearby.

 We strive to make the entire conference experience easy and relaxed for you, so considerations such as these are important in choosing the right location for you.

 This conference is created by patients, for patients, so everything will be directed toward you!
 And keep in mind that we’re leaving plenty of time for questions and answers, so you can get any clarifications you need.
 You can visit with these experts during breaks and lunches to ask them your personal questions.
-Also, you can visit with sponsors and ask questions, and see and handle devices used for procedures.
+Also, you can visit with sponsors and ask questions, see and handle devices used for procedures, and pick up some resources to take home.

 If for some reason you can’t attend in person, you may convert your All Access Pass to a Livestream Admission.
 You can make this change by notifying us in writing by July 30 at noon Central Time.
 This allows us to remove you from the meal count we must give the hotel (and pay for) and arrange for you to receive the links for viewing the conference by Livestream.

-We cannot offer refunds.
-We’re a small organization, and issuing refunds is costly in time and credit card fees, which takes away from our team’s efforts to provide a great conference for you.
+We’re a small organization, so issuing refunds is costly in time and credit card fees and takes away from our team’s efforts to provide a great conference.
 Also, we make a significant investment in the technology and personnel to offer the livestream and create the recordings.

 Now are you ready?